mP1/j2cl-maven-plugin/Readme.md

 }
 ```

-The actual java source that is compiled into javascript.
+The actual java source after step 6 processing, that is compiled into javascript.
+This will also the be actual source
+that appears under the sources directory that is mapped by source maps.

 ```java
 package java.util;